Skip to main content

 The bridge uses surplus suspension cables from the Sydney Harbour Bridge project.
 It has two steel‑reinforced concrete pylons, standing 26.5 metres on the Indooroopilly side and 38.4 metres on the Chelmer side.

-The bridge is one of few in the world designed for residential living.
+The bridge is one of only a few in the world designed for residential living.
 It is the only bridge of its kind in the Southern Hemisphere.
 The north tower was home to the Green family for more than 75 years until 2009.

 The Green family managed the tolls and maintenance for the Indooroopilly Toll Bridge Limited.
 The bridge was then handed over to the Brisbane City Council in 1963.